PaudelDhirendra/SeepStudy/README.md

 *Spectral Settings*
 -    Default.
 The default settings include a 10x4 second sub-epochs, a 50% [tukey window] (http://en.wikipedia.org/wiki/Window_function#Tukey_window) and a 30 second sleep staging scoring window.
 -    SHHS.
 The settings used for the [Sleep Heart Health Study](http://www.ncbi.nlm.nih.gov/pubmed/9493915) can be selected.
 The settings are 6x5 second sub-epochs, a [hanning window](http://en.wikipedia.org/wiki/Hann_function) and a 30 second sleep staging scoring window.

+*ECG decontamination*.
+If selected, applies a template-subtraction method to remove the ECG artifact from all EEG leads.

+*ECG channel name*.
+Enter the label of the ECG signal as a cell string (ex. {'ECG'}).

 *Artifact Detection*
 -    Delta (0.6-4.6 Hz).
 Set the multiplicative threshold for the delta band.
 The default value is 2.5.